Knowledge-OTP/GAPlugin/README.md

 According to [CB-6223](https://issues.apache.org/jira/browse/CB-6223), I couldn't make [GAPlugin](https://github.com/phonegap-build/GAPlugin) work with latest Cordova (3.4.0-0.1.3). [@peacemoon](https://github.com/peacemoon) proposed [a working pull request](https://github.com/phonegap-build/GAPlugin/pull/49) but I don't know when it will be merged.
 So I forked into this repo and made it work for me.

 @peacemoon's fork didn't include Android's source files.
 So I grabbed original GAPlugin's Android source and put it back in.
-Since Android version is still using Google Analytics SDK version 2, **this make iOS and Android use the different version of Google Analytics SDK.**So, use this as your own risk.
+Since Android version is still using Google Analytics SDK version 2, **this make iOS and Android use the different versions of Google Analytics SDK.** So, use this as your own risk.

+this is how i made it work.

 ```sh
 # create a vanilla cordova project